NaveenKumar-Y/ai-devops-demo-app/README.md

 *(Make sure your token has `repo` and `workflow` permissions!)*

+**Note**: This demo uses a Personal Access Token (PAT) for simplicity.
+For a production environment, I would implement OpenID Connect (OIDC) or Workload Identity Federation to eliminate static secrets and enable secure, keyless authentication.

 ### 3. Start the Server

 Run this command to start the app: